 - The line was built in 1861 and celebrated its 150th anniversary on 1st May 2011 (see here for details and a gallery of this splendid event).

-- For most of its history the line was part of the London & South Western Railway and BR’s Southern Region, but is now operated by First Great Western
+- For most of its history the line was part of the London & South Western Railway and BR’s Southern Region, but is now operated by Great Western Railway.

 - The name ‘Avocet Line’ was introduced in 2003 by Wessex Trains, the then franchisee, as a marketing name and has been adopted by everyone.